Work Smarter – Not Harder

 Not every hour spent on work is a productive hour.

 Tracking time and how many hours employees spend working effectively can be vital for some businesses.
-You can use time-tracking software to automate this process entirely.
+You can use time-tracking software or dedicated tools like an online time tracker and an employee timesheet app to automate this process entirely.
+Tracking focus time (periods when employees work without distractions) can help identify opportunities to improve work quality and efficiency.
 Tracking time is especially important for companies that offer hybrid and work-from-home benefits to their employees.

 You’ll know exactly how efficient your employees are during working hours and how much time they need to get the job done.
-You can combine time tracking with tracking tasks and calculate how many hours employees need for certain tasks.
+You can combine time tracking with tracking tasks and calculate how many hours employees need for certain tasks, which is particularly valuable when using time and attendance, project, and invoicing software for accountants or other service businesses.
 Use this data to predict expenses, cut costs, and offer employees extra help and resources so they can complete tasks in a shorter time frame and be more productive.

 4. Measure Employee Productivity Goals